mit-rss/visual_servoing/README.md

 ### Other Tips/FAQ:

 **Debugging cone detection on the car**
 The actual cones and orange tape tracks != dataset cones.
 One useful debug step is to publish live pictures (particularly, the HSV mask).
 This should let you debug in realtime.
 We have included a basic debug pipeline already in the template code.
-We also have included a node in the `parking_deploy.launch` file that compresses the image so it can streamed to your computer at a **much** higher rate.
+We also have included a node in the `parking_deploy.launch.xml` file that compresses the image so it can streamed to your computer at a **much** higher rate.
 In `rqt image view` select `cone_debug_img_compressed/compressed` to view the compressed topic.

 **Fixing missing packages**
 If you get errors about certain packages not existing in Docker or that OpenCV doesn't have certain objects, methods, or attributes that our code skeleton assumes exists, run the following: